-- “Твои первые сказки” (“Your First Fairy Tales”) — This CD with audio fairy tales is perfect for those just beginning to learn Russian.
+- “Твои первые сказки” (“Your First Fairy Tales”) — This audiobook of fairy tales is perfect for those just beginning to learn Russian.
 Since they’re designed for children, they feature easy-to-understand language.

-This podcast by the site Очень по-русски (Very Much Russian) provides a variety of episodes about all kinds of topics, but they’re not ones you’ll find anywhere else.
-Every single episode is centered around a funny, unique or lesser known slang term or idiom in Russian.
+This podcast by the site Очень по-русски (Very Much Russian) provides a variety of episodes about all kinds of topics.
+Every episode is centered around a funny, unique or lesser known slang term or idiom in Russian.

 There’s also a regular “This week in Russia” segment to keep you up to date on the culture and events in the country.

-Speaking Russian is an educational podcast that actually deals with learning the basics of the Russian language.
+Speaking Russian is an educational podcast that helps its listeners learn the basics of the Russian language.

-It’s an ideal podcast for beginners, as it deals with simple concepts like how to address people in Russian, how to say goodbye, how to count and how to say the days of the week.
+It’s an ideal podcast for beginners, as it covers simple concepts like how to address people in Russian, how to say goodbye, how to count and how to say the days of the week.